Creamy Vegan Mac and Cheese (Gluten-Free & Nut-Free)

 - Packed with vegetables—featuring carrots and root vegetables like Yukon potatoes for added nutrition.

-- Nutritional powerhouse, utilizing nutritional yeast for a boost of B vitamins.
+- Made with nutritional yeast for cheesy flavor and a boost of B vitamins.

 - Ideal for meal prep, as it stores and reheats beautifully.